Please Choose a Topic

 An education plan is an individualized map of classes created by you and a counselor.
 An education plan outlines a strategy for identifying and reaching your educational goals.
 Included are recommended career planning activities and support tools.
 An education plan should be developed during your first semester and maintained throughout your enrollment at Palomar College.
 Schedule a counseling appointment with a counselor to obtain your education plan.

-The education plan completed by your counselor can be found under the Records section in your Student Center in MyPalomar.
+The education plan completed by your counselor can be found under the Academics section in your Student Center in MyPalomar.

 To prepare to transfer to a four-year university, it is important that you make an appointment with a counselor to discuss the specific requirements for your university and major.
 You may also want to consult the Transfer Center website for more information.
 Take a look at the "Pathways to a University" on our Degree Options page.